A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Introduction

 \section{Introduction}

 Inference in the presence of nuisance parameters has received substantial attention.
 One fruitful way to proceed is to work with estimating equations that are orthogonal with respect to the nuisance parameters in the sense of \cite{Neyman1959}.
-Such equations underlie much of the results in semiparametric estimation (\citealp{Newey1994}) and are at the heart of recent advances on doubly-robust estimation and high-dimensional inference as discussed in \cite*{ChernozhukovChetverikovDemirerDufloHansenNeweyRobins2018} and \citet{ChernozhukovEscancianoIchimuraNeweyRobins2022}, among others.
+Such equations underlie much of the results in semiparametric estimation (\citealp{Newey1994}) and are at the heart of recent advances on doubly-robust estimation and high-dimensional inference as discussed in, for example, \cite*{ChernozhukovChetverikovDemirerDufloHansenNeweyRobins2018}.
 A key finding is that Neyman-orthogonality permits the construction of asymptotically unbiased estimators that converge at the usual $n^{-\nicefrac{1}{2}}$-rate provided the nuisance parameter has a convergence rate that is faster than $n^{-\nicefrac{1}{4}}$, where $n$ is the sample size.

-The faster-than-$n^{-\nicefrac{1}{4}}$ requirement applies in a variety of semiparametric estimation problems; \cite{Robinson1988} and \cite{Ichimura1993} are examples.
-However, it often fails in problems where the dimension of the nuisance parameter is large relative to the sample size.
-Panel data models with fixed effects are an example.
-There, we observe $N$ units over $T$ periods of time and the model includes both common parameters and unit-specific nuisance parameters.
+However, the faster-than-$n^{-\nicefrac{1}{4}}$ requirement often fails in problems where the dimension of the nuisance parameter is large relative to the sample size.
+Examples are panel data models with fixed effects, which are widely used in linear and nonlinear difference-in-differences settings.
+There, we observe $N$ units over $T$ periods of time and the model includes both common parameters and unit-specific nuisance parameters {(such as heterogeneous intercepts or slopes)}.
 The latter are estimated at the rate $T^{-\nicefrac{1}{2}}$.
 For an estimator of the former based on Neyman-orthogonalization to be successful we would therefore need that $T^{-\nicefrac{1}{2}} = o((N T)^{-\nicefrac{1}{4}})$, which translates into the requirement that $ N= o(T)$.
 This is usually not a realistic condition in microeconometric applications.
 In fact, under this requirement the standard fixed-effect estimator would permit asymptotically-valid inference.
 Consequently, (first-order) Neyman-orthogonalization does not solve the incidental parameter problem in panel data.\footnote{The problem is reminiscent of the poor performance of double machine-learning techniques in some settings, as recently documented by \cite{WuthrichZhu2021} and \cite{AngristFrandsen2022}.
 A related problem where the conventional approach was formally shown to fail is a nonlinear version of the judge-leniency design, see \citet{hahn2021problems}. }